macrozone/Scrumboard/README.md

 ## Why Meteor?

 - Its easy
-- It has live-data out-of-the-box
+- It has live-data out-of-the-box (trough websockets and fallbacks)
 - It enables you to focus on the actual problem you want to solve with your app.
 - You have one code-base though the entire stack, from client to server to database.
 No more messing with data-wiring or writing boilerplate.
 - It allows you to share logic between server and client: Form-validation on both client an server?
 You get it out-of-the-box (thanks to aldeed:autoform)